Why Scottish individuals should be wary of unregulated debt advice

 The Insider reports that “protected trust deeds increased last year in 24 out of 32 Scottish local authorities whereas the rate of DAS was half the previous financial year”² – a worrying statistic that should make Scottish residents wary of seeking guidance from unregulated advisors.

 Lots of websites purport to be debt help companies.
 They appear to be genuine at first glance, but as we’ve mentioned, some are effectively just lead generation sites with no regulation or expertise.
 They may carry out a degree of due diligence, and then simply refer clients on to other ‘advisory’ firms.

 Scotland Debt Solutions are approved money advisors in Scotland.
 We are licensed insolvency practitioners with many years of supplying reliable debt advice to Scottish residents, and can provide the guidance you need to escape debt.
-Call today to arrange a same-day meeting – we have four offices around Scotland and offer a free initial appointment.
+Call today to arrange a same-day meeting – we have five offices around Scotland and offer a free initial appointment.

 If you’re looking to save some money it’s a good idea to make a detailed budget that lets you see where your cash is currently being spent, and offers an overall view of your finances.
 You’ll need to collect together your income and expenditure details, including annual costs such as insurance, car expenses, birthdays and […]

 A trust deed is a common debt repayment programme based around a voluntary arrangement made between you, your creditors and a qualified independent trustee who takes control of your debt repayments for a typical period of four years.
 If you’re having difficulty paying your debts and have assets or a regular income, you may qualify […]